Not0nline/code-KP/readme.md

 *   Docker installed and running (if you need to build the container images).
 *   A StorageClass available in your cluster (e.g., `local-path` was used in the script).
 Adjust storage settings if using a different StorageClass.
 *   Internet access from your cluster nodes for Helm chart downloads and image pulls.
-*   **Environment Specific:** You will need to replace `"ip-172-31-27-69"` in the Helm commands with a valid node hostname selector for your environment if you want to pin Prometheus/Grafana to specific nodes.
+*   **Environment Specific:** You will need to replace `"ip-[your plblic ip]"` in the Helm commands with a valid node hostname selector for your environment if you want to pin Prometheus/Grafana to specific nodes.
 You might also need to adjust StorageClass names and sizes.
 Set `KUBECONFIG` if necessary (`export KUBECONFIG=/path/to/your/kubeconfig`).

 ## Deployment Steps